bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/Git-Guide/README.md

 In this activity, we will walk through a situation that allows you to practice effectively collaborating with other developers on a web application that is hosted on GitHub.

-> **Important:** Because this is a group-based application, only one person in the group needs to create the repository.
+> **Important:** Because this is a group-based workflow, only one person in the group needs to create the repository.
 That person will then invite the other developers to join the repository as collaborators.

 ## Instructions

 The following instructions describe how to establish a Git and GitHub collaboration flow.

-### Create Repository and Set Up .gitignore File
+### Create Repository and Set Up `.gitignore` File

 In this step, you'll create a repository and set up a `.gitignore` file.

 1. As with all projects, we need to start by creating a repository.
 Navigate to [GitHub](https://github.com) and create a new repository for your project.
 Ensure that the option to add a `README.md` file is checked.

-2. Once the repository has been created, clone it to your machine using `git clone <repository-name>` and open the entire application in VS Code.
+2. Once the repository has been created, clone it to your machine using the `git clone <repository-name>` command and open the entire application in VS Code.

 3. At the root of the application, use VS Code or the command line to create a file named `.gitignore`.
 This file will store a list of files or folders that may end up in the application but that we don't want to keep on GitHub.